1. Water Damage

 Repair Water Damaged Kitchens

 Since the kitchen is one of the more common places for water damage, it is a good place to start.
 The kitchen has many lines of water that run through it.
-The sink has a water line, as well as the dishwasher and possibly the refrigerator.
-Sometimes they’re connected with one water line, but each one can have its own individual one.
+The sink has a water line, the dishwasher, and possibly the refrigerator.
+Sometimes, they’re connected by one water line, but each can have its own.
 It’s also a bit trickier here, considering that the water damage can get behind the cabinets.
 If it does get behind the cabinets, it can be a lot more of a hassle to repair.

-However, if it is simply on the wall around a water line or behind a refrigerator, it becomes a lot less difficult.
-It’s simply a matter of drying and sanitizing the area.
+However, it becomes much less difficult on the wall around a water line or behind a refrigerator.
+It’s merely a matter of drying and sanitizing the area.
 This can be an involved process, but airflow is important.
-A heater can also help drying the area, but sanitation is necessary.
-In order to get the most out of your sanitation methods, you have to sand the area to get to the wood or drywall.
+A heater can also help dry the area, but sanitation is necessary.
+To get the most out of your sanitation methods, sand the area to get to the wood or drywall.

-After sanding it down, dab the antimicrobial liquid with a sponge or brush to the point it gets into the pores of the surface.
-Brushing the liquid will seep into the material and will kill any microbes that may have gotten in there.
-Afterward, make sure to let it dry once more with airflow and a heater.
-This should take care of any mold or bacteria that could come from it.
+After sanding it down, dab the antimicrobial liquid with a sponge or brush to the point it gets into the surface's pores.
+The liquid will seep into the material and kill any microbes that may have gotten in there.
+Afterward, let it dry once more with airflow and a heater.
+This should take care of any mold or bacteria from it.

 Behind Cabinets

-If the water damage is behind a cabinet, it can be a lot harder to replace the area.
+Replacing the area can be much harder if the water damage is behind a cabinet.
 First and foremost, you have to take the cabinet from its place.
-That means you have to remove the caulk, unscrew any holders or fasteners, and more.
+That means removing the caulk, unscrewing holders or fasteners, and more.
 If you are unsure of how to do this, be sure to call a professional.
 Cabinets can be removed, but it can cause serious damage to your walls or the cabinet itself.

 If possible, you may be able to create a hole in the back of your cabinet to get to the water-damaged area.
 Using your fan or air mover, you can attempt to dry the area with it through the hole.
-Of course, you’ll have to sanitize too, so be sure that you can get to the affected area with your hands or brush.
-Make sure to use your moisture measuring device or thermal camera to see if you removed all the moisture.
+Of course, you’ll have to sanitize, too, so be sure you can get to the affected area with your hands or brush.
+Use your moisture measuring device or thermal camera to see if you removed all moisture.

-Whenever the water has expanded farther than a few inches, you’ll likely have to remove the entire cabinet.
+You'll likely have to remove the entire cabinet whenever the water has expanded farther than a few inches.
 They can be pulled away, but as said above, it can cause a lot of damage to it or the wall it’s connected to.
-There are many people out there that can help you remove it, so don’t be afraid to call a professional.
+There are many people out there who can help you remove it, so don’t be afraid to call a professional.

 Repair Water Damaged Bathrooms

-Similarly to kitchens, bathrooms are another area of the home that is more likely to get water damaged than others.
-However, the methods and process is very similar to a kitchen’s repairs.
-The thing with bathrooms is that it’s possible the water damage is category 3, or “black water”.
-Considering sewage is in category 3, it’s very likely you’ll have to replace the entirety of the affected areas.
+Similarly to kitchens, bathrooms are another home area that is more likely to get water damaged than others.
+However, the methods and process are similar to kitchen repairs.
+The thing with bathrooms is that the water damage may be category 3, or “black water”.
+Considering sewage is in category 3, you’ll likely have to replace the entirety of the affected areas.
 This includes both walls and flooring.
 Heavy sanitation is recommended.

-Of course, it is entirely possible that the water is coming from the main water line.
+Of course, the water may be coming from the main water line.
 If it is, then that water is considered category 1.
 This water is sanitary and can be simply dried and disinfected to make sure mold doesn’t grow.
-Not too much has to be replaced and it can simply be dried if you have stopped the water source.
+Not too much has to be replaced and it can be dried if you have stopped the water source.

 However, depending on the flooring, it might be a bit more difficult.
 Normally, bathrooms have ceramic, porcelain, or even vinyl tiles.
 Some even have plastic laminate over them.
 These types were made specifically with water damage in mind.
 A simple scrub and disinfecting can be enough for bathroom tiles.
 Then again, if they have multiple layers or creases, you’ll have to lift the tiles to get under it and on the sides.